pajuna/ubuntu-custom-iso/README.md

 ## Repo Contents

-In here you will find an Ansible playbook that will remaster an Ubuntu LTS iso complete with preseed, encrypted LVM partman recipe and postinstall script.
+In here you will find an Ansible playbook that will remaster an Ubuntu LTS iso complete with preseed, encrypted LVM partman recipe, postinstall script and an ssh keypair gpg --symetric encrypted. (password is `Rouge1`)

 ## Requirements